 A substance or mixture of substances used or represented as a means for preventing, destroying, repelling, mitigating or controlling directly or indirectly any insect, fungus, bacteria, nematode, virus, weed, rodent or other plant or animal pest, but does not include a substance which is a drug within the meaning of Drug Act of Pakistan 1940.
 Pesticides can be used for a variety of purposes all over the world without understanding the consequences.
 They have been used to protect crops since before the year 2000 BC.

 Pesticides of various types have been used to protect crops for decades.
 Synthetic insecticides, such as organophosphate, carbamates, and pyrethroids, as well as herbicides and fungicides, greatly aided pest control and agricultural production.
-They are proved to be very helpful for controlling the pest and in increasing production.
-Almost 20-40% of the agricultural products can be lost every year just because of insects, diseases and weeds which is a major threat to the increasing population.
+They are proved to be very helpful for controlling pests and increasing production.
+Almost 20-40% of agricultural products can be lost every year just because of insects, diseases and weeds which is a major threat to the increasing population.

 Pesticides have the potential to contaminate soil, water, turf, and other plant life.
 Pesticides can be harmful to a variety of species, including birds, fish, beneficial insects, and non-target plants, in addition to killing insects and weeds.
 The book “Silent Spring” written by Rachel Carson in 1962 also indicates the harmfulness of pesticides.
 Insecticides are the most acutely toxic form of pesticide, herbicides may also damage non-target species.
 Human health and environmental issues increase day by day.